crispinprojects/talkcalendar/README.md

 ### Libadwaita

-To check for Libadwaita on Debian use:
+To check for libadwaita on Debian use:

 ```
 dpkg -l | grep libadwaita